Symbolic algebra and Mathematics with Xcas

 To have a 2-d graph (in the plane), use the option plane

-To compute the values of the solution, see the section ??.
+To compute the values of the solution, see the subsection 7.3.4.

-Let f(t,y) be an expression depending of two
+Let f(t,y) be an expression depending on two

 interactive_plotode(f(t,y),[t,y]) draws the tangent field of the differential equation y′=f(t,y) in a new window.
 In this window, one can click on a point to get the plot of the solution of y′=f(t,y) crossing through this point.